littleactuary/littleactuary.github.io/_posts/blog/2015-12-05-Web-application-framework-with-Shiny.md

 ## How to learn Shiny?
 The best way to learn Shiny, of course, is to watch the series of [**Shiny tutorials**](http://shiny.rstudio.com/tutorial/){:target="_blank"} It will cover all the Shiny topics from beginner to advanced level.
 It however takes time.
 What I did in my internship is to look at a simple Shiny example and then began to build my app directly.
 When there was something I didn't know how to do, I googled it.
 It is maybe not a good habit of learning, but in a limit time constraint, it has allowed me to build an application that meets all my need (eventhough it's not optimal).

-So the point is, the series of Shiny tutorials is where to start learning.
+So the point is, the series of Shiny tutorials is where to start learning from.
 Other useful guides could by found on Goolge.
 Since I have passed some time on doing the same thing, I'll try to list all the important points I have learned about Shiny in the next sections for you, so that you don't have to google too many times when developing your Shiny app.

 ## Shiny structure